 Carrying a concealed firearm without a current and valid CCW permit is a category C felony in Nevada.
 The penalty includes:

-- $10,000 in fines2
+- $10,000 in fines.2

 What if a policeman pulls me over?

-- They are carrying concealed, and
+- you are carrying concealed, and

 Can I have a gun in a company car in Nevada?

 Private employers have their own rules about whether they allow guns on the premises, including in vehicles.
-Employees who violate these rules may not necessarily face criminal charges.
-But the company may discipline them or terminate their employment.

 Can I drive to school with a gun in my vehicle?

-Nevada law prohibits guns, deadly weapons, and dangerous weapons at public schools, colleges, and child care facilities (with rare exception).
 These locations are off-limits even if the guns are safely locked in a case in the car.
-And it does not matter whether the gun is loaded or unloaded.
-People who violate this law face gross misdemeanor charges of:
+It does not matter whether the gun is loaded or unloaded.

-- Up to $2,000 in fines, and/or
+- up to $2,000 in fines and/or

-- Up to 364 days in jail5
+- up to 364 days in jail.5

 Who cannot drive with guns in Nevada?

-- People convicted of domestic violence
+- people convicted of domestic violence,

-- People convicted of stalking a family member or intimate partner
+- people convicted of stalking a family member or intimate partner,

-- People prohibited from having firearms according to a domestic violence restraining order
+- people prohibited from having firearms according to a domestic violence restraining order,

-- Fugitives
+- fugitives,

-- Drug users or addicts
+- drug users or addicts,

-- Anyone adjudicated mentally ill or committed to a mental health facility by a judge
+- anyone adjudicated mentally ill or committed to a mental health facility by a judge,

-- People found not guilty due to insanity
+- people found not guilty due to insanity,

-- People who pleaded – or were found – guilty but mentally ill
+- people who pleaded – or were found – guilty but mentally ill,

-- Dishonorably discharged veterans
+- dishonorably discharged veterans,

-- People with a blood alcohol content of 0.08% or higher
+- people with a blood alcohol content of 0.08% or higher.

 Note that minors under 18 years old usually may not carry loaded guns without supervision.7

-Helpful links
+Helpful Resources

 - Nevada Attorney General